In This Article

 Lepide Data Security Platform will also help you understand where your sensitive data is and why it is sensitive.
 This is important as it will help you determine which of your users should be able to access the data.
 The solution will also spot trends in behavior around interactions with this data and identify excessive permissions.

-If you’d like to see how the Lepide Data Security Platform can help prevent privileged account abuse, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help prevent privileged account abuse, schedule a demo with one of our engineers.

 Anna Szentgyorgyi-Siklosi